Atlantic Wall (wargame): Gameplay

 This completes one game turn, which represents 4.5 hours in game time.

+The game features ranged artillery (i.e. firing more than one hex) and column shifts (i.e. changes to the odds) for combined arms combat and armor superiority.
+Units defeated in combat may suffer dIsruption and demoralisation as well as the losses and retreats from the Wacht Am Rhien system.

 In addition, the players or teams can choose to incorporate a number of optional rules: Mechanized Infantry Movement, Saturation Bombardments, Alternate Final Protective Fire, Alternate June 6 Weather, German E-Boats, and Varying Corps Attachments.

 Scenarios

 The game comes with six shorter scenarios that use a single map, and one long scenario that uses all five maps.
 The shorter scenarios are: